article

 Back to Blog

 Cortisol is the hormone of modern life.
-Not because it is new — it has been the primary stress hormone for millions of years — but because the conditions that sustain its elevation are now constant, ambient, and unavoidable in a way they never were historically.
+Not because it is new but because the conditions that sustain its elevation are now constant, ambient, and unavoidable in a way they never were historically.
 The fight-or-flight response was designed for acute threats: short, intense, resolved.
 The sustained cortisol elevation from years of professional pressure, financial anxiety, relationship stress, sleep deprivation, and the low-grade activation of being constantly reachable — this is not what the system was built for.
 Ayurveda has been treating the conditions produced by sustained stress activation for thousands of years.
 The herb names are different.
 The framework is different.
 The underlying physiology is surprisingly consistent.

 How Ayurveda Maps to the Cortisol System

 Ayurveda does not use the word cortisol.
-But it describes with precision the physiological patterns that chronic cortisol elevation produces through the lens of Vata and Pitta imbalance.
+But it describes with precision the physiological patterns that chronic cortisol elevation produces — through the lens of Vata and Pitta imbalance.
 Vata governs the nervous system and the adrenals.
 Chronic stress produces Vata depletion: the nervous system has been running beyond its sustainable activation level and the reserves that normally buffer this have been exhausted.
-Pitta governs the liver, metabolism, and inflammatory processes.
+Pitta governs the liver, metabolism, inflammatory processes, and the body's transformative functions.
 Chronic cortisol elevation produces Pitta aggravation: the sustained metabolic activation of the stress response, the inflammation, the disrupted hormonal processing.
-Most people with chronic stress present with both: Vata depletion (exhaustion, anxiety, poor sleep, scattered thinking) and Pitta aggravation (inflammation, irritability, skin issues, digestive heat).
-This is the combined pattern Ayurveda describes as the most common presentation in modern Western patients.

 The Herbs with Direct Cortisol Evidence